 The Constitution sets out how the Borough Council operates, the roles and responsibilities of officers and members, how decisions are made and the procedures that are followed to ensure that these are efficient, transparent and accountable to local people.
-The constitution is managed by the Borough Solicitor/Monitoring Officer and was subject to a review to update factual elements such as job titles and changes in senior management during 2019/20.
-The Constitution is often a working document to enable changes made win relation to boards and Council decisions.
+The constitution is managed by the Borough Solicitor/Monitoring Officer and was subject to a review to update the Member Code of Conduct and arrangements for dealing with complaints about Members during 2021/22.
+The Constitution is often a working document to enable changes made in relation to boards and Council decisions.
+Further amendments will be required following the change in administration in May 2022 to reflect changes to the board structure of the Council.
+This will be covered within the Annual Governance Statement for 2022/23.